bfirsh/funker/README.md

 });
 ```

-Then call them from other Docker services, on-demand:
+Then call them from other Docker services on any node in the swarm:

 ```python
 >>> import funker